Current Initiatives include:

 "Our surveyor did an incredible job surveying our system.
 He was punctual, devoted to chasing leads, and helped us find two significant leaks.
 Our spring sources have been struggling all summer.
 Both of our reservoirs were losing ground before the survey, and we were forced to issue a water conservation notice.
 Since finding and fixing the leaks, both of our reservoirs have begun refilling.
 We are lifting the water conservation notice, but keeping a close eye on things.
 Thank you for this service.
 It’s still a little early to know for sure but I think it saved our butts this time around.” – Jeffersonville, 2018 Leak Detection Survey Participant

-- Asset Management Training: The Drinking Water and Groundwater Protection Division (the Division) will be offering asset management workshops in 2022- dates to be determined.
+- Asset Management Training: The Drinking Water and Groundwater Protection Division (the Division) offers Asset Management Workshops yearly.
+Contact staff for more information.
 Click here to view the recording of the introductory webinar for the 2015 workshops series.